 I wish I could live abroad.
 Must be nice!

+Out of all the things to never say to an expat, this one grinds my gears the most.
+You’ve heard this one before.
 “Must be nice” is often said in a sarcastic tone.
 Yeah, it IS nice.
 Thanks!
 But moving abroad was a careful choice and something I stressed over, planned for and saved for.
 It isn’t all roses and rainbows.
 There are pros and cons to everything.
 Living in France isn’t the same as a vacation in France, so don’t idealize it.
 You can travel or move abroad too.
 There’s nothing special about me and my decision to move abroad.
 We all have circumstances in life that hold us back but I truly believe that if you want something bad enough, you will find a way to make things happen for yourself.

 I didn’t invite you to the party because I knew you wouldn’t be able to come.